luna215/signoz.io/docs/userguide/forward-cloudwatch-logs-to-signoz.md

 	          prefix: application
 ...
 ```
-Another configuration shown below will not do autodiscovery and specifies the names of the log groups to collect
+2. This configuration below will not do autodiscovery and specifies the names of the log groups to collect.
 ```bash
 receivers:
 ...